Skip to content

 Rent Increases

 During a fixed-term tenancy, rent cannot increase unless the agreement specifically allows it.
-For protected tenancies, rent is regulated at statutory levels.
+For protected tenancies, rent is regulated at statutory levels set under the relevant legislation.

 Estate Agent Regulation

 All estate agents in Gibraltar require a Business Licence from the Office of Fair Trading.
-The OFT's Code of Conduct requires:
+The OFT Code of Conduct requires:

 • Written agreements for all transactions